DawidKapcia/DawidKapcia/README.md

 My main passion is mathematics, especially probability, statistics and broadly understood mathematician applications.
 Except that I am so fascinated by programming languages, artificial intelligence and everything about data.
 I connect my future career with Data Science and Statistics.

-Feel free to check my projects and social media.
+Feel free to check out my projects and social media!